lkhangkv1995/crop_patch/README.md

 This repository used to make a utility pipeline for patch-cropping given a case with contained files:

 	-One .svs file for whole slide image (WSI)

 	-One .xml file for "Polygon" annotation

+Annotation of .svs file to create .xml can be conducted by ASAP software.
+The software can be found [here](https://computationalpathologygroup.github.io/ASAP/).

 First, we need to determine the following parameters:

 	-micron: the actual size of the patch

 	-x_pixel: the resolution size of x-axis

 	-y_pixel: the resolution size of y-axis

 	-images_per_case: determine number of patches per case

 Then: move the "TCGA" folders (containing 1 .svs files and 1 corresonponding .xml file) into "Test" folder